FuelTheBurn/OLTA-Optimizing-bait-seLection-for-TArgeted-sequencing/README.md

 ```
 Ignore the warnings, as long as none of them are fatal

-Now, I will recreate megaresPartitions\megaresClean25E4.txt, which is the first around 250000 nucleotides from megares_database_v3.00.fasta, from [https://www.meglab.org/megares](https://www.meglab.org/megares)
+Now, I will recreate megaresPartitions\megaresClean25E4.txt, which is the first around 250000 nucleotides from megares_database_v3.00.fasta, from [https://www.meglab.org/megares](https://www.meglab.org/megares) (need to add citation for data sets)

 So let's delete megaresPartitions\megaresClean25E4.txt first:
 ```